hasadna/open-bus-pipelines/STRIDE.md

 ## Data Model

 See the [Stride DB Data Model](https://github.com/hasadna/open-bus-stride-db/blob/main/DATA_MODEL.md) for detailed description of all the data schema and objects.

 See the available interfaces below for how to access this data.

+For more details and background, see [MOT Developer Information](https://www.gov.il/BlobFolder/generalpage/gtfs_general_transit_feed_specifications/he/GTFS%20-%20Developer%20Information.pdf) for description of the source fields as published by the Israel Ministry of Transportation.

 ## ETL Processes